EstimatedEst. Read Time: 13 minutes

 2. However, many people make the mistake of either leaning too far back or overusing one type of grip.

-3. If you want to target the lat muscles, you need to sit upright and pull the elbows into the ribs.
+3. If you want to target the lat muscles, you need to sit upright and pull the elbow joints into the ribs.
 The best way to do this is with dual handle attachments for the cable pulley machine.

 4. If your goal is to build up the upper-to-mid back, then you can use the same form but lean back as you pull the bar down.